hmilkovi/caddy-geo-redirect/README.md

 - Currently supports only IPv4
 - Has internal cache of Geo IP lookup so under big load it will start to miss cache and have bigget latency on first request
 - Loads GeoIP database in memory so size of it should fit in ram
+- CUrrently it doesn't support domains that resolve in multiple IP's (may add it in future)

 Example download Geo IP database from [IP Geolocation by DB-IP](https://db-ip.com):
 ```bash
 wget https://download.db-ip.com/free/dbip-city-lite-2025-09.mmdb.gz
 ```
-TO DO: Auto refresh periodically Geo IP database on diks
+TO DO: Auto refresh periodically Geo IP database on diks or implemenet update in Redis or Valkey